pipebots/sprintBotBLEControl/Documentation.md

 ## Other Theme Payloads
 Given the origional time scale only minimal integration was going to be possible.
 With the extra time, a board was created that allows all of the sensors to be easily plugged into the Pi at the same time.
 ### T2 Sensors
-This theme has twi distinct payloads to test ultrasound and acoustic sensors.
+This theme has two distinct payloads to test ultrasound and acoustic sensors.
 1. Ultrasound
 	- Red Pitaya
 	- 4 x Ultrasound Transducers in 12cm square
+This
 2. Acoustic
 	- Raspberry Pi
 	- 2 x Microphones